sajari/sdk-react-guide/README.md

-# The Ultimate Sajari React SDK Guide

-## Getting started with the Sajari React SDK
+## Guide: Getting started with the Sajari React SDK

 This guide will teach you how to set up a new application from scratch with [Create React App](https://github.com/facebook/create-react-app) and the [Sajari React SDK](https://github.com/sajari/sdk-react).